-Matthew Davids, MD, MMSc, is a Medical Oncologist in Lymphoma at the Dana-Farber Cancer Institute, where he is the Associate Director of the Chronic Lymphocytic Leukemia (CLL) Center.
-He is also an Assistant Professor of Medicine at Harvard Medical School.
+Matthew Davids, MD, MMSc, is a Hematologist/Oncologist at Dana-Farber Cancer Institute, where he is the Director of Clinical Research for the Division of Lymphoma.
+He is also an Associate Professor of Medicine at Harvard Medical School.

 Dr Davids initially obtained a chemistry degree at Harvard College, then later achieved his MD at Yale University School of Medicine.
 He then moved to New York-Presbyterian/Weill Cornell Cancer Centre and Memorial Sloan Kettering Cancer Centre in New York City, where he served as an Intern, Resident and Assistant Chief Resident in Internal Medicine.
 He then completed his Fellowship in Hematology and Oncology at Dana-Farber and an MMSc at Harvard Medical School.